loicsander/Robofont-scripts/MutatorScale/Readme.md

 })
 ```

-This way is less straightforward in terms of code but closer to the design.
+This way may seem less straightforward in terms of code but is closer to design.
 You provide the required elements that allow the MutatorScaleEngine to compute contextual scaling values.

-*width* corresponds to simple horizontal scaling and should be a float value akin to a percentage (100% == 1).
+**width** corresponds to simple horizontal scaling and should be a float value akin to a percentage (100% == 1).

-*referenceHeight* can be either a string or an number (float or int), but if it is a string, it should be a height reference meaningful to a font, vertical metrics for instances or glyph names (of which it will take the whole height).
+**referenceHeight** can be either a string or an number (float or int), but if it is a string, it should be a height reference meaningful to a font, vertical metrics for instances or glyph names (of which it will take the whole height).

-*targetHeight* is the height you wish to see your scaled glyphs have; should be a number (float or int).
+**targetHeight** is the height you wish to see your scaled glyphs have; should be a number (float or int).

 From these values, the MutatorScaleEngine computes proper scaling ratios.
-The interesting aspect in this approach is that the scaling ratios may vary among interpolation masters so that you can effectively interpolate glyphs from font with slightly different vertical metrics values for instance, and still obtain scaled glyphs at the exact proportion you asked for.
+The interesting aspect in this approach is that the scaling ratios may vary among interpolation masters so that you can effectively interpolate glyphs from font with slightly different vertical metrics/proportions for instance, and still obtain scaled glyphs at the exact proportion you asked for.

-Once scale is set and has fonts to work with, the MutatorScaleEngine is ready to produce scaled glyphs, on demand.
+Once scale and fonts are set to work with, the MutatorScaleEngine is ready to produce scaled glyphs, on demand.

 Now if we ask: